 Tables: Tables should be numbered consecutively and include a clear descriptive caption at the top.
 Avoid the use of structural formulas in the body of tables.
 Table footnotes should be given a footnote symbol as explained in the Footnotes section, proceeding by row rather than by column order.

-Mention of figures and tables within text: When referring to figures, tables and other elements within the text, always call the element by its full name (for example: “See Table 1”, “Figure 1 illustrates…”, “Refer to Scheme 1”).
-Do not use ambiguous phraseologies (for example: “1 illustrates…”) that do not clearly denote the element being referred to.
+Mention of figures and tables within text: When referring to figures, tables and other elements within the text, always call the element by its full name (e.g., “See Table 1”, “Figure 1 illustrates…”, “Refer to Scheme 1”).
+Do not use ambiguous phraseologies (for example: “1 illustrates…”) that do not clearly denote the element referenced.

 Footnotes: Authors are encouraged to minimize the use of footnotes.
-A footnote may include the designation of a corresponding author of the paper, current address information for an author (if different from that shown in the affiliation), and traditional footnote content.
-Information concerning grant support of research should appear in a separate Acknowledgments section at the end of the paper, not in a footnote.
-Acknowledgments of the assistance of colleagues or similar notes of appreciation also properly belong in an Acknowledgments section, not in footnotes.
+A footnote may include current address information for an author (if different from that shown in the affiliation) or meeting details for contributions previously presented at conferences (with reference to the abstract listed in the references, if previously published).
+Information concerning grant support of research or of the assistance of colleagues or similar notes of appreciation belong in an Acknowledgments section.

-Mathematical Equations: Wherever possible, mathematical equations should be entered in the Microsoft Word document, with unusual or ambiguous symbols identified in the margin where they first occur.
+Mathematical Equations: Wherever possible, mathematical equations should be entered in the Microsoft Word document, using the inbuilt equation editor.
 Alternatively, equations may be typewritten on a separate page, with their designated positions specified in the text.
+Specify any unusual or ambiguous symbols, if the latter option is chosen.

 Units: Please use S.I. (metric) units.
 Where useful, inch/pound equivalents may be included in parentheses.